 Transfer fraud is an increasingly frequent problem which is leaving too many people with nothing, as the extorting, anonymous criminals gain access to people’s bank accounts.

-Transfer fraud, which is often referred to by banks as ‘push payment scams’, usually involve the victim being misled over the phone or by means of email interception into making payments to criminals.
+Often referred to by banks as ‘push payment scams’, transfer fraud usually involves the victim being misled over the phone or by means of email interception into making payments to criminals.

 Banks involved claim no liability, because the victim authorised the payment themselves.

 A mother and daughter from Kent were recently targeted by such fraudsters.

 Nikki and Jill Douthwaite were horrified when they realised they’d sent £113,665 to a criminal.
 They were under the impression that they were sending the money to a solicitor who was dealing with their home purchase.

 Having now lost their life savings of £114,000, Nikki and Jill (along with their six cats and two dogs) are staying with their friends as they cannot buy the £182,000 bungalow they were planning on moving into in Cambridgeshire.

 On September 19th, the Douthwaites noticed that an email from their ‘solicitor’ displayed a slightly different email address.